The Classic Art of The Summit Lighthouse

 But the first drawing he showed Mother was Saint Germain.
 She told him, that she liked it but maybe he should put a maltese cross in there so people would know it’s him.
 At that point he figured he better redo Saint Germain so he wouldn’t have to put the maltese cross in.
 Mother had a subtle way of suggesting something might be better if you did this or that.
 Roger always did the eyes and face first.
 The rest followed.
 His new rendition was just fine.

 It’s hard to only pick five out of 18.
-You know the last two I picked below.
+You know the fifth picture I added below.
 Get yourself a copy of Prayer and Meditation if you want all 18.

 As you walk down the right side of the Court of King Arthur, heading towards El Morya, you pass a series of wonderful paintings and photographs.
 The last one before you approach the aura of Morya is a fascinating picture of Serapis Bey initiating a chela inside the secret chamber of a pyramid.
 But I'll let the artist tell you the rest.
 Tom Miller from his book: